Making A Valid Will

 After being diagnosed with dementia in October 2010, Mr Rofe executed a number of Wills, with the last Will being executed in December 2014.

-Following Mr Rofe’s death, a number of potential beneficiaries challenged the validity of his last Will on the basis that Mr Rofe lacked testamentary capacity and knowledge and approval of the nature of his Estate.
+Following Mr Rofe’s death, a number of potential beneficiaries challenged the validity of last Will on the basis that Mr Rofe lacked testamentary capacity and knowledge and approval of the nature of his Estate.
 The beneficiaries named in Mr Rofe’s last Will and the interest they were to receive substantially differed from earlier Wills made by Mr Rofe prior to his dementia diagnosis.

 Determining a person’s capacity is an essential component of a valid Will.
 If a person lacks capacity, then they cannot make a valid Will.
 Mr Rofe did not engage a lawyer to prepare his 2014 Will, but dictated his wishes to a friend who typed up the Will.
 This particular friend was also named as a beneficiary of his Estate.
 This case demonstrated the complexities surrounding capacity and the ability to determine a person’s capacity at the time they executed their Will.